 The discovery of the twin crosses was considered a miracle and instantly created a sensation among devout Catholics in the area.
 The pieces of wood were subsequently encased in glass and later installed in a small chapel built as a shrine where devotees could come to venerate the sacred twin crosses, especially during Holy Week.

 3. Batong Milagroso (Cavite)

 Stones imbued with strange powers are not unknown to early Filipinos who kept them as talismans and amulets.
 Tektites (tae ng bituin) found favor as anting-antings because of their stellar origins.
-Why, even the powers of Pinay wonder woman Darna were dependent on a pebble placed in the mouth of her alter-ego, Narda (“Ding!
+Why, even the powers of Pinay wonder woman Darna depended on a pebble placed in the mouth of her alter-ego, Narda (“Ding!
 Ang bato!).

-Folk Christianity gave us not only religious medals, but also strange objects touched by divinities.
+Folk Christianity gave us not only religious medals but also strange objects touched by divinities.
 In 1901, for example, residents of Cavite Viejo went agog over a Laguna faith healer who had healing stones reputedly stained with the blood of Jesus.
 Similarly, this 1920s “Batong Milagroso” is revered for bearing the profile of Christ.

 4. Miraculous Spring of Tikay (Malolos, Bulacan)

 In the early 1920s, there stood a visita (small chapel) at Barrio Tikay of Sta.
 Isabel, Malolos, Bulacan.
 A spring with waters of supposedly curative nature gushed out at the back of the chapel, which was deemed as a miracle attributed to San Pedro, the patron of the barrio, a dressed image of which was enshrined at the visita.